Tomcat Plugin

 }

 By default, this plugin uses the dependency group named tomcat and the artifact whose id is org.apache.tomcat:apache-tomcat:8.0.12:tar.gz.
-You can change this if necessary.
+You can change this if you want to use a different group name or version of Tomcat.

 Settings